tedneward/Azgaarnoth/Classes/Paladin/Conquest.md

 ## Channel Divinity
 When you take this oath at 3rd level, you gain the following two Channel Divinity options.
-***Conquering Strike***.
-You can use your Channel Divinity to break a foe’s will.
+***Conquering Strike.*** You can use your Channel Divinity to break a foe’s will.
 When you hit a creature with a melee weapon attack as part of the Attack action, you can also use your Channel Divinity to force the target to make a Wisdom saving throw.
 On a failed save, the target becomes frightened of you for 1 minute.
 The frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.
 **Guided Strike**.
 You can use your Channel Divinity to strike with supernatural accuracy.
 When you make an attack roll, you can use your Channel Divinity to gain a +10 bonus to the roll.
 You make this choice after you see the roll, but before the DM says whether the attack hits or misses.

 ## Aura of Conquest